AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Related Work

-\textbf{Superpixel Segmentation} Superpixel segmentation is a well-defined problem and has a long line of research~\cite{SP_evaluation,sp_add1,sp_add2,sp_add3,sp_add4,sp_add5}.
+Superpixel segmentation is a well-defined problem and has a long line of research~\cite{SP_evaluation,sp_add1,sp_add2,sp_add3,sp_add4,sp_add5}.
 Traditional superpixel algorithms can be broadly classified into graph-based and clustering-based approaches.
 Graph-based methods consider the pixels as nodes and the edges as strength of connectivity between adjacent pixels, respectively.
 Consequently, the superpixel segmentation could be formulated as a graph-partitioning problem.
 Wide-used algorithms, Felzenszwalb and Huttenlocher (FH)~\cite{FH} and the entropy rate superpixels (ERS)~\cite{ERS}, belong to this category.
+Liu~\etal~\cite{ERS} model the superpixel segmentation as a random walk on a graph, the authors utilize the entropy rate to make the superpixel compact and a balance term to encourage the clusters with the same size.
 On the other hand, clustering-based approaches utilize classic clustering techniques like $k$-means to compute the connectivity between the anchor pixels and its neighbors.
 Well-known methods in this category include SLIC~\cite{SLIC}, LSC~\cite{LSC}, Manifold-SLIC~\cite{MSLIC} and SNIC~\cite{SNIC}.
+Achanta~\etal~\cite{SLIC} adapt the k-means algorithm to superpixel segmentation, the designed SLIC method achieves good performance and efficiency simultaneously.
 Inspired by the success of deep learning techniques, recently, researchers attempt to utilize the deep neural network to learn the membership of each pixel to its surrounding grid cells.
+Tu \etal~\cite{SEAL} attempt to learn deep features to benefit the superpixel segmentation, however, the overall architecture is still not differentiable.
 Jampani \etal~\cite{SSN} develop the first differentiable deep network motivated by the classic SLIC method, and Yang \etal~\cite{SCN} further simplify the framework and contribute a more efficient model.
+Zhu~\etal~\cite{SPcvpr2021} attempt to learn the superpixels in an unsupervised manner and propose to perform superpixel segmentaion by a lifelong clustering problem.